Fris0uman/CDDA-Game-Launcher/README.md

 You should [contact the game developpers](https://cataclysmdda.org/#ive-found-a-bug--i-would-like-to-make-a-suggestion-what-should-i-do) about this.
 We are mainly providing a tool to help with the game.
 We cannot provide support for the game itself.

-### How do I update to a new version of the game launcher?

-The launcher will automatically check for updated version on start.
-If it finds one, the launcher will prompt you to update.
-You can always download [the latest version on github](https://github.com/Fris0uman/CDDA-Game-Launcher/releases).
-Those using the portable version will have to manually download and manually update the launcher.
-From the help menu, you can also check for new updates.

 ### The launcher keeps crashing when I start it.
 What can I do?

 You might need to delete your configs file to work around this issue.
 That filename is `configs.db` and it is located in `%LOCALAPPDATA%\CDDA Game Launcher\`.
 Some users have reported and encountered unrelated starting issues.
 In some cases, running a debug version of the launcher to get more logs might help to locate the issue.
 [Creating an issue about this](https://github.com/remyroy/CDDA-Game-Launcher/issues) is probably the way to go.

-### I just installed the game and it already has a big list of mods.
-Is there something wrong?

-The base game is bundled with a good number of mods.
-You can view them more like modules that you can activate or ignore when creating a new world in game.
-These mods or modules can provide a different game experience by adding new items, buildings, mobs, by disabling some game mechanics or by changing how you play the game.
-They are a simple way of having a distinctive playthrough using the same game engine.
-The game is quite enjoyable without any of these additional mods or by using the default mods when creating a new world.
-You should probably avoid using additional mods if you are new to the game for your first playthrough to get familiar with the game mechanics.
-Once you are comfortable, after one or a few playthroughs, I suggest you check back the base game mods or even some external mods for your next world.

 ### Will you make a Linux or macOS version?